Tom Trebelhorn: Overview

 After his playing career ended, he served in several managerial and coaching stints in the minor league organizations of the Oakland Athletics, Cleveland Indians, and Pittsburgh Pirates before being named as the first base coach of the Milwaukee Brewers in 1984.
 In 1975 and 1976, he managed the Boise A's in the Oakland Athletics' Minor League Organization, and it was during this stint (1976) that he was instrumental in teaching future Hall of Famer Rickey Henderson the intricacies of base stealing, based on remarks made by Henderson at his induction ceremony to the 'Hall' on July 27, 2009.

 He was named manager of the Brewers' top farm team, the Vancouver Canadians of the Pacific Coast League, in 1985, whom he guided to the league title.
 The following year saw him back in the majors as the club's third base coach.
 He was awarded the Brewers' managerial position after the retirement of George Bamberger with nine games remaining in the 1986 season.
 In the previous four seasons before Trebelhorn, the Brewers had finished fifth or worse each time, doing so by margins of at least eleven games.

 Milwaukee started off 1987 with a bang, winning thirteen games in a row; by the time April ended, they were 18–3.
-May would prove a disaster, signified by a twelve game losing streak (May 3 to May 19), which resulted in them being 24–21 at the end of May, the only month where the Brewers had a losing record in.
+May would prove a disaster, signified by a twelve game losing streak (May 3 to May 19), which resulted in them being 24–21 at the end of May, the only month in which the Brewers had a losing record.
 While the Brewers played consistent ball the rest of the season, they never threatened to close on top of the American League East, and they finished seven games behind for a third place finish.
 However, it proved a great improvement over recent seasons which garnered him Manager of the Year awards from Baseball America and Sports Illustrated; he finished second in the voting for AL Manager of the Year.
 Trebelhorn led the 1988 Brewers to an 87–75 record; middling months in April, June, and July meant that the Brewers could not move past the hump in the division, despite the fact they finished in a tie for third place and missed the division crown by two games.
 The next season was another fourth-place finish for an 81–81 record, falling eight games short of the division.
 The 1990 season saw them plummet to sixth with a 74–88 record.
 In his final year with the team, the Brewers went 83–79 and finished fourth in the division by eight games.
 At the time he was fired, he had the most wins among Brewers managers with 422 before Phil Garner (his successor as manager) passed him, and Trebelhorn ranks fourth as of 2022.